EMERGING LIVER ADVANCED PRACTICE PROVIDER (APP) PROGRAM

 - The applicant's institution or employer must confirm that they will accommodate scheduling arrangements to allow the applicant to attend The Liver Meeting in person and attend one-hour monthly virtual meetings during the award term.

 - AASLD Membership is not a requirement to apply for this program.

 - Previous participants of the Emerging Liver APP program are not eligible to apply again.
 Previous applicants who were not selected are encouraged to re-apply if they continue to meet eligibility criteria.

-- There is no limit to the number of applications that will be accepted per institution, but only one candidate may be selected per distinct department within each institution in an application cycle.
+- There is no limit to the number of applications that will be accepted per institution/employer, but only one candidate may be selected per distinct department within each institution in an application cycle.

-Individuals who practice in underserved communities or identify as part of a systemically marginalized group in medicine that has historically faced barriers due to factors such as their race, ethnicity, gender expression, sexual orientation, disability, or socioeconomic status (e.g., first generation college graduate, from low-income communities, etc.) are strongly encouraged to apply.
-For more information on the definition of these demographic groups, please see:
+Individuals who practice in underserved communities or identify as part of a systemically marginalized group in medicine that has historically faced barriers due to factors such as their race, ethnicity, gender expression, sexual orientation, disability, or socioeconomic status (e.g., first-generation college graduate, from low-income communities, etc.) are strongly encouraged to apply.
+For more information, please see: